jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description: Generic type defining an interval (i.e. range) of a comparable type.
 An interval is a contiguous subrange of a comparable base type.
 Used to define intervals of dates, times, quantities, etc. Whose datatypes are the same and are ordered.
+In MLHIM, they are primarily used in defining reference ranges.

 InvlType